Cersei Lannister: A Song of Ice and Fire

 While she was initially happy about marrying Robert, he didn't return Cersei's affections and repeatedly cheated on her.
-She then resumed her incestuous affair with Jaime, resulting in the births of Joffrey, Myrcella, and Tommen.
+She continued her incestuous affair with Jaime, resulting in the births of Joffrey, Myrcella, and Tommen.

 During her teenage years, believing that her betrothal to Rhaegar would soon be announced, Cersei brought her companions Melara Hetherspoon and Jeyne Farman to a witch named Maggy the Frog.
 Jeyne was instantly frightened and left the tent.
 Cersei and Melara stayed and tried to get the witch to tell them a prophecy.
 In the face of Cersei's threats, Maggy agreed to answer three questions.
 In response to those questions, Maggy told Cersei she would marry the king and not the prince, that she would be overthrown by a younger and more beautiful queen, that Cersei's children would die during Cersei's lifetime, and that the valonqar (High Valyrian for "little brother") would come to end her life.

 Melara then asked if she would marry Jaime; Maggy answered that Melara wouldn't marry anyone and would die that night.
 It is implied that Cersei killed the girl to prevent her from speaking of the prophecies and for having ideas above her social status.
 Cersei spends her entire adult life attempting to subvert the prophecy and develops a strong paranoia, which eventually causes the prophecy to come to fruition.